 Loose bolt.
-Bolt not installed in or welded to the constructed portion of the bridge.
+Bolt not installed in the constructed portion of the bridge.

 Loose nut.
-Nut not installed on a bolt or welded to the bridge.
+Nut not installed on a bolt.

 Measured weight.
 The weight of the bridge, not including decking, tools, lateral restraint devices, and posters, as determined by scales provided by the host school.